mapbox/mapbox-vision-android/README.md

 - Basic Vision AR functions
 - Basic Vision Safety functions

-For more information and frequently asked questions please visit [Vision SDK FAQ](https://vision.mapbox.com/#faq).

 ## Installation and setup

-All examples are located in module `Examples`.

 Main steps for setup:
 1. Sign up or log in to your Mapbox account and grab a [Mapbox access token](https://www.mapbox.com/help/define-access-token/)